Unity-Technologies/arfoundation-samples/README.md

 On iOS, this is only available when face tracking is enabled and requires a device that supports face tracking (such as an iPhone X, XS or 11).
 When available, a virtual arrow appears in front of the camera which indicates the estimated main light direction.
 The virtual light direction is also updated, so that virtual content appears to be lit from the direction of the real light source.

-When using `HDRLightEstimation`, the sample will automatically pick the supported camera facing direction for you, for example `World` on Android and `User` on iOS, so it does not matter which you facing direction select in the `ARCameraManager.cs` component.
+When using `HDRLightEstimation`, the sample will automatically pick the supported camera facing direction for you, for example `World` on Android and `User` on iOS, so it does not matter which facing direction you select in the `ARCameraManager` component.

 ## Anchors

 This sample shows how to create anchors as the result of a raycast hit.
 The "Clear Anchors" button removes all created anchors.
 See the [`AnchorCreator.cs`](https://github.com/Unity-Technologies/arfoundation-samples/blob/master/Assets/Scripts/AnchorCreator.cs) script.

 This script can create two kinds of anchors:
-1. If a feature point is hit, it creates a normal anchor at the hit pose using the [AddAnchor](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.0/api/UnityEngine.XR.ARFoundation.ARAnchorManager.html#UnityEngine_XR_ARFoundation_ARAnchorManager_AddAnchor_UnityEngine_Pose_) method.
+1. If a feature point is hit, it creates a normal anchor at the hit pose using the `GameObject.AddComponent<ARAnchor>()` method.
-1. If a plane is hit, it creates an anchor "attached" to the plane using the [AttachAnchor](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.0/api/UnityEngine.XR.ARFoundation.ARAnchorManager.html#UnityEngine_XR_ARFoundation_ARAnchorManager_AttachAnchor_UnityEngine_XR_ARFoundation_ARPlane_UnityEngine_Pose_) method.
+1. If a plane is hit, it creates an anchor "attached" to the plane using the [AttachAnchor](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.2/api/UnityEngine.XR.ARFoundation.ARAnchorManager.html#UnityEngine_XR_ARFoundation_ARAnchorManager_AttachAnchor_UnityEngine_XR_ARFoundation_ARPlane_UnityEngine_Pose_) method.

 ## Scale